oipithesecond/negev/README.md

 - `/ping`: Check if the bot is online.

 ### Manual Testing
-- Send the message `negev` in any text channel where the bot is active to test basic functionality.
+- Ping the bot in any text channel where the bot is active to test basic functionality.

 ## Bot Permissions
 Ensure the bot has the following permissions: